Half-plane non-coexistence without FKG: Proof of the main theorem

 We showed in \Cref{sec:uniqueness} that under the hypotheses of \Cref{thm:main2}, the number of infinite clusters in $\mu_{\hp}$ is either almost surely $0$ or almost surely $1$, and in the latter case the infinite cluster is almost surely not tenuous; by \Cref{lemma:iff_infinite} the same also holds for $\mu^*_{\hp}$.
 This gives four possibilities, and \Cref{thm:main2} amounts to the assertion that $\mu_{\hp}$ and $\mu^*_{\hp}$ do not both almost surely have unique infinite clusters.
 We achieve this in the following proposition.

-\begin{proposition} Let $\mu$ be a translation-invariant edge percolation measure on $\Z^2$ such that $\mu_{\hp}$ almost surely has a unique infinite cluster.
+\begin{proposition} Let $\mu$ be a translation-invariant edge percolation measure on $\Z^2$ which almost surely has only finitely many infinite clusters, and assume that $\mu_{\hp}$ almost surely has a unique infinite cluster.
 Then almost surely $\mu^*_{\hp}$ has no infinite cluster. \end{proposition}

-\begin{proof} By performing an ergodic decomposition, we may assume that $\mu$ is ergodic under horizontal translations.
-We claim that the origin is contained in an infinite cluster of $\mu_{\hp}$ with positive probability.
-Indeed, convergence of probability provides some $h \in \Z_{\geq 0}$ such that with positive probability there is an infinite cluster touching the horizontal line $\Z \times \{h\}$; take $h$ minimal with this property.
-Thus with positive probability $\mu_{\hp}$ contains an infinite cluster which touches $\Z \times \{h\}$ and is fully supported in $\Z \times \Z_{\geq h}$.
-By vertical translation-invariance, with positive probability $\mu_{\hp}$ also contains an infinite cluster which touches the $x$-axis (so in fact $h=0$).
-Finally, by horizontal translation-invariance, the origin is contained in an infinite cluster of $\mu_{\hp}$ with positive probability, as desired.

-The same argument shows that if $\mu^*_{\hp}$ contains an infinite cluster with positive probability, then with positive probability the ``origin'' plaquette centered at $(1/2,1/2)$ is contained in an infinite cluster.
-We will prove the proposition by showing that almost surely the origin plaquette is not contained in an infinite cluster.
+\begin{proof} \Cref{lemma:one_end_to_no_clust} tells us that the (unique) infinite cluster of $\mu_{\hp}$ almost surely touches the $x$-axis.
+Horizontal translation-invariance then implies that the origin is contained in an infinite cluster of $\mu_{\hp}$ with positive probability.
+The same argument (combined with \Cref{lemma:iff_infinite}) shows that if $\mu^*_{\hp}$ contains an infinite cluster with positive probability, then with positive probability the dual lattice point $(1/2,1/2)$ is contained in an infinite cluster.
+Thus, to prove the proposition it suffices to show that $\mu^*_{\hp}[(1/2,1/2) \cc \infty] = 0$.

-Since the origin is contained in an infinite cluster of $\mu_{\hp}$ with positive probability, Lemma~\ref{lem:translation-invariant-events} tells us that almost surely there are some $x_1\leq 0$ and $x_2 \geq 1$ such that each $(x_i,0)$ is contained in an infinite cluster.
-Almost surely it is moreover the case that $\mu_{\hp}$ has a unique infinite cluster.
+Perform an ergodic decomposition $\mu = \int \nu \,d \lambda(\nu)$ with respect to horizontal translations.
+Then $\lambda$-almost surely, $\nu_{\hp}$ has a unique infinite cluster and this cluster touches the $x$-axis.
+Horizontal translation invariance implies that the origin is contained in an infinite cluster of $\nu_{\hp}$ with positive probability, and Lemma~\ref{lem:translation-invariant-events} tells us that almost surely there are some $x_1\leq 0$ and $x_2 \geq 1$ such that each $(x_i,0)$ is contained in the (unique) infinite cluster.
 In this case there must be a path $P$ connecting the vertices $(x_1,0)$ and $(x_2,0)$.
-The path $P$ and the $x$-axis together form a loop that prevents the origin plaquette from being contained in an infinite cluster in $\mu^*_{\hp}$; see Figure~\ref{fig:blocking1}.
+The path $P$ and the $x$-axis together form a loop\footnote{There is almost surely a path $P$ that passes above $(1/2,1/2)$.
+Indeed, if not, $\mu_{\hp}$ would have a $1$-tenuous infinite cluster, which is ruled out by \Cref{lemma:uniqueness_implies_non_tenuousness}.} that prevents $(1/2,1/2)$ from being contained in an infinite cluster in $\nu^*_{\hp}$; see Figure~\ref{fig:blocking1}.
+Thus $\nu^*_{\hp}[(1/2,1/2) \cc \infty]=0$.
+Integrating over $\nu$ gives $\mu^*_{\hp}[(1/2,1/2) \cc \infty] = 0$, as desired.